ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d1 - a - Express - Express Generator.md

 - Explain `npx` (vs. npm install)

 - Explain...
-  - Open package.json & explain scripts (start / dev)
+  - Open `package.json` & explain scripts (start / dev)
   - run: `npm run dev`
   - Opinionated (dependencies + structure)
-    - we coult use other packages
+    - we could use other packages
     - the structure created by the generator is just one of many ways to structure Express apps
   - dependencies
   - general folder structure (`/models`, `/routes`, `/views`)